djcf/wordpress-fpm-docker/ansible/roles/configure-web/files/nginx/config-inc/README.md

 It is ** not ** included automatically at any stage.
 It is included manually within a vhost declaration.
 All vhosts *should* include the general.conf.

 ** Included automatically **: No
 ** By what? **: Ansible will include *certain files* in some cases during vhost generation.
-Dockergen will/should include ssl.conf where possible.
+Dockergen will/should include ssl.conf where possible and proxy.conf
 ** When? **: When a play is run which uses the vhost-renew role.
 ** Where-mapped?**: /etc/nginx/confg-inc